 The project will install up to approximately 15,000 linear feet (LF) of potable water main.
-In addition, the project will install treatment plant upgrades to provide resiliency, prepare for future capacity increases, and provide additional fire supply to the residents and the growing business area.
+In addition, the project will install treatment plant upgrades to provide resilience, prepare for future capacity increases, and provide additional fire supply to the residents and the growing business area.
 Currently, South Woods Elementary School utilizes an onsite package wastewater plant and a small water plant with wells.
 The school is scheduled for expansion, and the project would allow the school to connect to the central system.
 The new potable water line will connect to the existing system and provide a loop to increase water quality and pressure for fire protection in several areas.

-The Hastings area has lost much of its retail businesses over the last 30 years and without adequate water and sewer infrastructure, new commercial growth cannot occur.
-The project will provide the necessary distribution and transmission backbone to allow proposed commercial development.
-For example, the required land use and zoning for most of Hastings have already been established with development rights.
+The Hastings area saw a decrease in retail and business development in the last 30 years and without adequate water and sewer infrastructure, new commercial growth cannot occur.
+This project will provide the necessary distribution and transmission backbone to allow proposed commercial development.
+For example, much of the land use and zoning for Hastings has already been established with development rights.
 There are several large commercial and industrial areas with job growth potential if water and sewer infrastructure is provided.
 Concerning residential development, two potential residential projects have requested letters of availability to construct attainable housing.
 If these projects move forward, they will provide the necessary density to promote the development of commercial sites, including a grocery store to serve the area.
 The project will also improve the existing infrastructure by providing additional pressure and volume for fire protection and increasing water quality by offering loops for water circulation.